arcprotocol/arcprotocol/README.md

 ## ARC Ecosystem

+> [!NOTE]
-While ARC Protocol can be used as a standalone communication protocol between agents, it works best as part of the ARC ecosystem:
+> While ARC Protocol can be used as a standalone communication protocol between agents, it works best as part of the ARC ecosystem.

 - **[ARC Protocol](https://github.com/arcprotocol/arcprotocol)**: This repository - the communication standard between agents
 - **[ARC Compass](https://github.com/arcprotocol/arccompass)**: Agent search engine that finds appropriate agents without ranking algorithms